 UniMelb Application Process For Standard Pathway:

-- Fulfil the selection criteria for the Doctor of Medicine course
+- Fulfil the selection criteria for the Doctor of Medicine course.

-- Sit through the GAMSAT/MCAT.
+- Sit the GAMSAT / MCAT.

-- Perform the Multiple Mini Interview
+- Perform the Multiple Mini Interview.

 - Offers are presented (conditional and non-conditional).
 Final results to be submitted and offer conditions must be met.